itsallcode/openfasttrace-demo/oft-live-demo-medium.md

 You see an excerpt of a specification document written in Markdown.
 More precisely you see a requirement with a title, a requirement ID and a description.

-Incidentally I picked a the requirement that defines a "Specification Item".
+Incidentally I picked the requirement that defines a "Specification Item".

 *(Go through the fields and explain them shortly to your audience.)*